William J. Sydeman, Ph.D.

 Bryan Black, Ph.D.

-Bryan is an Associate Research Professor at Oregon State University’s Hatfield Marine Science Center in Newport, Oregon.
+Bryan is an Assistant Professor in the Department of Marine Science at the University of Texas at Austin Marine Science Institute in Port Aransas, Texas.
 He completed his Ph.D. in Forest Resources at Penn State University in 2003 and applies dendrochronology (tree-ring analysis) techniques to growth increments of long-lived marine organisms including fish, bivalves, and corals.
 Resulting growth-increment chronologies can be used to establish the effects of climate on growth, reconstruct climate variability prior to the start of instrumental records, and make comparisons across species and ecosystems.
 Bryan has been particularly interested in integrating diverse biological indicators, including chronologies, to investigate the impacts of climate variability on marine and terrestrial ecosystems of the northeast Pacific.
 In the California Current, for example, rockfish (Sebastes spp.) growth-increment chronologies covary with records of seabird reproductive success, independently corroborating the importance of wintertime climate variability to upper-trophic productivity (Black et al. 2011).

 Michael Henry, Ph.D.